↑

 The More Potatoes, The Better

-I think the best potatoes combine two or more kinds of potatoes.
+I think the best potatoes are a combination of two or more kinds.

-I prefer mixing Yukon golds with russet potatoes or red skin potatoes with Yukon golds.
+I prefer mixing Yukon golds with russet or red skin potatoes.

 No matter what, Yukon golds are, hands down, my favorite variety of potatoes.

-Ultimately, it doesn’t matter because regardless of which duo you pick, your smashed potatoes will come out creamy, buttery, and spot-on delicious.
+Ultimately, it doesn’t matter, because whichever duo you pick, your smashed potatoes will come out creamy, buttery, and spot-on delicious.

 The best type of potatoes to use in a mashed potato recipe